Wiki Home Installation GIGABYTE with UEFI SECURE BOOT

 diskless, boot, gigabyte, uefi, secure boot

-The following provides detailed steps for configuring UEFI secure boot on Gigabyte motherboards, including importing the Youngzsoft certificate and setting secure boot options.
+The following provides detailed steps for configuring Bios and UEFI secure boot on Gigabyte motherboards, including importing the Youngzsoft certificate and setting secure boot options.

 Figure 1